 - the member,

 - the member representatives

 - public health nurses,

 - treating practitioners,

 - and other providers of service.

-All SecureBlue (MSHO) and MSC+ members receiving or requesting PCA services will be required to be assessed for initial or reassessment using the DHS tools:
+All SecureBlue (MSHO) and MSC+ members receiving or requesting PCA services will be required to be assessed for initial or reassessment using the full MnCHOICES assessment.